Restructuring & Recovery Experience

 Consumer Business – Retail – Automotive After Market Products – Franchising

-As CCAA Monitor in proceedings permitting the company to conduct an orderly restructuring/wind-down of its business.
+Acted as CCAA Monitor in proceedings, permitting the company to conduct an orderly restructuring/wind-down of its business.
 Serving the Canadian market since 1956, the Company was one of the first specialized muffler replacement businesses in North America; having 47 franchise locations and 27 corporate locations across Canada.